sunfishcode/wasm-reference-manual/WebAssembly.md

    maximum size.
  - If present, a table import's maximum length is required to be at least the imported table's maximum length.
- - Embedding-specific validation may be performed on each import.
+ - Embedding-specific validation requirements may be required of each import.

 > Global imports may be permitted to be mutable in the future.